MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 ---

 <abbr title="too long; didn't read">**tl;dr**</abbr>: Use this
-`font-family` CSS declaration to successfully display syllabics for most visitors to your website:
+`font-family` CSS declaration to successfully display Western Cree syllabics for most visitors to your website:

 ```css
 font-family: Gadugi, Euphemia, 'Euphemia UCAS', 'Aboriginal Sans', 'Noto Sans Canadian Aboriginal', sans-serif;
 ```

-Include the following line to your website's `<head>` to automatically download a syllabics font if there are no appropriate fonts are installed on your smartphone/computer/device:
+Include the following line to your website's `<head>` to automatically download a syllabics font if no appropriate fonts are installed on your smartphone/computer/device:

 ```html